lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 \...
 ```

 Now that we have generated the VTK data file, we can start the process of creating a visualization for the stock data.
 To do this, we wrote a Tcl script to be used with the Tcl-based VTK executable.
 At a high level the script reads in the stock data, sends it through a tube filter, creates a label for it, and then creates an outline around the resulting dataset.
 Ideally, we would like to display multiple stocks in the same window.
-To facilitate this, we designed the Tcl script to use a procedure to per-form operations on a per stock basis.
+To facilitate this, we designed the Tcl script to use a procedure to perform operations on a per stock basis.
 The resulting script is listed below.

 ``` tcl
 package require vtk